Walter Lantz Productions: 1928–1935: Early years as Universal Cartoon Studios

-The earliest Lantz cartoons from 1928 were built around set plots and stories, in the tradition of the earlier Disney and Winkler Productions shorts.
+The earliest Lantz cartoons from 1929 were built around set plots and stories, in the tradition of the earlier Disney and Winkler shorts.
 The conversion of Oswald cartoons into musicals was a different matter, but by mid-1930, Lantz and his staff achieved this goal.
 In the process however, Oswald's personality became less consistent.
 It could and did change drastically to fit a particular gag.
 Lantz's musical directors changed as well.
 To replace David Broekman, Lantz brought in James Dietrich, a member of the Paul Whiteman Orchestra, making the jazz-era sound of the 1920s a quintessential element in the early Lantz cartoons.
 He remained as the permanent studio musical director until 1937.
-Lantz and Nolan worked in a character called "Fanny the Mule" for a 13-cartoon series announced by Laemmle in early 1930; these cartoons were never produced.
+Lantz and Nolan worked in a character called "Fanny the Mule" for a 13-cartoon series announced by Laemmle in early 1930, but these cartoons were never produced.

-In 1931, Lantz faced economic difficulties and was forced to make cutbacks, shortening the lengths of his films and post-synchronizing a handful of the early Disney Oswald's cartoons.
+In 1931, Lantz faced economic difficulties and was forced to make cutbacks, shortening the lengths of his films and post-synchronizing a handful of the early Disney-era Oswald cartoons.
 Another way out of the hole was to gain attention by creating a secondary series of shorts featuring a new star, Pooch the Pup.
 Lantz and Nolan divided the studio into two separate units.
 Lantz directed the Pooch cartoons, while Nolan worked on the Oswalds, with both series referencing the dire straits of the Depression.
 Pooch never became very popular and the series was dropped in 1933.
 The following year, Nolan left the studio, and the Cartune Classics series of Technicolor shorts began, lasting for a year.